steveculshaw/brindlewoodbay/README.md

 Moonhowl runs after the thief ...
 Atsidi catches up with her, round the corner to a rocky shore, barking at the sea ...<br>
 Moonhowl has the condition **"Sea Struck"** [like Genevieve has]<br>
-And see disappearing into the water, Krystal's baby, taken by a grey skinned humanoid with tusks ...<br>
+And see it disappearing into the water, Krystal's baby, taken by a grey skinned humanoid with tusks ...<br>

 Winnie interrogates Stephen, after he says *"Oh no, not again"*.<br>
 "Mermaids and selkies climb out of the sea on the rocks near here.
 And I've seen one".

-* **CLUE** Searching and find Cyrus's chess set, with carved pieces resembling the people of Mucky Point.<br>
+* **CLUE** Searching and find Cyrus's chess set, with carved pieces resembling the people of Mucky Point

-The pawns are a golden retriever, one piece is missing ... the black queen, the black king looks a bit like Alvin
+The pawns are a golden retriever (the mayor), one piece is missing ... the black queen, and the black king looks a bit like Alvin.

+#### 22nd September

+* **CLUE** A child runs up and gives Krystal a "gonk", with 6 or 8 arms

+Head back to the Golden Bull Roadhouse.
+Get served by Sandy & Tara Hill.<br>
+Get accosted by a drunk at the bar (Benny "Tug" Williams) ... he's going on about having seen "things"<br>
+Reckons Eleanor Hurley (historian woman) had one ... and it went into the sea

+* **CLUE** there was a hidden pregnancy with Eleanor Hurley

+After refreshing drinks, go to the museum to quiz Eleanor about her pregnancy ...<br>
+Yes, she got pregnant by Cyrus Creole; the baby got adopted ... she flees in distress<br>

+Eleanor's flees to her house ...
+Moonhowl tracks her Atsidi Next door house has front door ajar ... safe entry ... and commence search<br>
+House looks abandoned (vase of dead flowers on the table).<br>
+Upstairs bedroom, made up but unused bed.<br>
+Mug & small plate by the sink.<br>

+* **CLUE** on one of the stairs is a wax/grease spread over it

+* **CLUE** In a drawer in bedroom, envelope with Social Security documents, forgeries in the name of "Stephen Blair" (assistant lighthouse keeper)

+Winnie hears some chanting ...
+"King Poseidon"<br>
+She sees Thurgood Codswallop weaving along, singing a dissonant song ..."beware things from the deep", "creatures, many legged, many arms".<br>

+Down by the seashore, Winnie continues to look for the source of the chanting ...<br>
+... what's that, something right down on the tide line ... ...<br>

+* **CLUE**  It's a decayed female human skeleton amongst the rocks; jaw missing, bad of skull bashed in

+Winnie hunts for bones ... and finds one, along with a shiny white metal necklace, with gems (blue surrounded by clear)

+Return to Brindlewood for the night, after a nervy drive back ...<br>
+Get the ladies into the sweat tent to warm them up<br>
+Working on the table, with an old newspaper to protect the surface ...
+... not silver, patterning more reminiscent of wedding ring, than a necklace

+* **CLUE** an article about selling the lighthouse ... young assistant keeper was on the side of the developers, Damian Swallow, and a local lighthouse keeper and a historian were dead against.

+The cottages are owned by Marvin Deschain; Stephen took the adjacent cottage

+Next day

+Atsidi enters the lighthouse ... weird sensation of falling! <br>
+Search the place with Moonhowl ... small cranny at the bottom of stairs

+* **CLUE** a bottle nearly full of liquid, bourbon, with something in the bottom ... a wedding ring ... which matches the necklace style

+Who was the female skeleton ...
+Atsidi goes through detective XXX to get access to missing persons database

+* **CLUE** old record of a middle aged woman, Janet Martens (ne.
+Whately), reported missing by her children.
+Her parents came from Brindlewood.

+We use the podcast people to put out the story ... <br>
+... and we get a 12+, so a person involved in the dark conspiracy of Brindlewood Bay also reveals themselves to the Maven's

+#### 22nd September

+Atsidi takes the increase ability ...
+Composure to +2

 ---